svidya12/Comparison-between-Single-Stage-Op-amp-Two-Stage-Op-amp-/README.md

 # Comparison-between-Single-Stage-Op-amp-Two-Stage-Op-amp-
+This repository presents the design of Single Stage and Two Stage Op-amp, implemented using Synopsis Custom Compiler on 28nm CMOS Technology.
+# Table of Contents
+- Abstract
+- Introductio
 # Abstract
 Here in this project, we have desgined the single stage op-amp and two stage op-amp at 28nm technology with desgin specifications using Synopsis tool.
 We compared the gain and phase margin of two different stages of op-amp, and concludes that maximum gain is acheiveable in two stage op-amp rather than single stage op-amp without effecting the output swing and other parameters,
 # Introduction